EnviroDIY/ModularSensors/examples/menu_a_la_carte/ReadMe.md

 - and the SIM card's cellular access point name (APN).

 Pins that do not apply should be set as -1.
+A helpful table detailing the pins to use with the EnviroDIY Mayfly is available on the [Modem Notes](@ref page_modem_notes) page.

 [//]: # ( @menusnip{digi_xbee_lte_bypass} )

 Depending on your cellular carrier, it is best to select the proper carrier profile and network.
 Setting these helps the modem to connect to network faster.
 This is shows in the [SARA R4 Cellular Carrier](@ref setup_r4_carrrier) chunk of the setup function.